Skip to main content

 Book a Strategy Call →

-Founders, executives, and athletes share one planning problem: wealth concentrates in a single asset class (equity, RSUs, or contract income) on a compressed timeline.
-The right window is years before liquidity — when valuations are low, exemptions are intact, and trust structures can capture future appreciation outside the taxable estate.
-Jacobs Counsel builds the full stack: pre-exit equity transfer (GRATs, IDGTs, QSBS stacking), executive comp planning around RSUs and ISOs, athlete-specific structures for NIL and contract income, dynasty trusts for multi-generational wealth, and multi-state residency planning.
+Years before liquidity — while valuations are low, exemptions are intact, and trust structures can capture future appreciation outside the taxable estate.
+We build the full stack: pre-exit equity transfers (GRATs, IDGTs, QSBS stacking), RSU and ISO planning, NIL and contract-income structures, dynasty trusts, and multi-state residency planning.
 Licensed in NY, NJ, and Ohio.

 Startup Founders